 The raccoon walked over to his overnight bag, and from a side pocket, he pulled out several large straws of flavored sugar that he had brought along from Earth just for them.
-He whipped out a pocket knife, snipped a crimped end off each of the straws, and then passed them out to the youngsters.
+He whipped out a pocket knife, snipped off a crimped end from each of the straws, and then passed them out to the youngsters.

 The kids cheered, each of them gave the raccoon a peck on the cheek, and then they ran off excitedly with their confectionary treasure.
 Bill stepped over to him and put a hand on the engineer’s shoulder.
 The engineer looked up into the disapproving face of the black wolf.